SanaaAlganmi/Recommendations-with-IBM/README.md

 ## File Descriptions <a name="files"></a>

 The repository contains a .ipynb that has the recommendation code and a .html version of it.

+## Acknowledgments
+I would like to thank [Udacity](https://eu.udacity.com/) for this amazing project, and [IBM](https://dataplatform.cloud.ibm.com/) for providing the data.